 Frequently Asked Questions

 EARN’s Inclusion@Work framework is an interactive, web-based tool designed to help employers recruit, hire, retain and advance people with disabilities as part of their overall diversity, equity, inclusion and accessibility (DEIA) strategy.
 It outlines seven core components of a disability-inclusive workplace and a menu of strategies for achieving them.
 Developed with input from employers with exemplary track records in disability employment, the framework is an excellent starting place for any employer interested in creating a disability-inclusive workplace.

 Disability etiquette and awareness training for employees can help create more inclusive workplaces.
-You will find information and links to resources on EARN’s Disability Etiquette page.
+You will find information and links to resources on EARN’s Working Together page.

 The COVID-19 pandemic has resulted in many changes to the workplace.
 EARN has developed a series of resources to help employers better understand and navigate the intersection between the pandemic and disability policies and practices.